-In the event of an installation fault (e.g. flame failure or air pressure failure), the burner control unit performs a fault lock-out within the safety time during operation $t{SB}$ .
+In the event of an installation fault (e.g. flame failure or air pressure failure), the burner control unit performs a fault lock-out within the safety time during operation t{SB} .
 This involves disconnecting the power from the gas valves.
-The fault signalling contact closes, the display blinks and shows the current program status, see page 79 (Status and fault messages for PROFIBUS DP).
+The fault signalling contact closes, the display blinks and shows the current program status (see tables Program status and Fault messages).